Turnout

 2. Fill in your personal information, including your full name, mailing address, and foreign address if applicable.

-3. Indicate your reason for applying by checking the appropriate box on the form.
+3. Indicate your reason for applying.

 4. Provide your foreign tax identification number, if you have one.